 Marsha Hunt and None Shall Escape (1944)

 ...
 I had to dash to my most highly anticipated event of the festival, 100 year-old Marsha Hunt's conversation before None Shall Escape.
-I hopped in a Lyft back to the Multiplex and nabbed a queue card - number 84 - which honestly was higher than I thought it would be.
-(The volunteers actually stopped handing numbers out for this screening, it was that crowded.)
+I hopped in a Lyft back to the Multiplex and nabbed a queue card - number 84 - which honestly was higher than I thought it would be; the volunteers actually stopped handing numbers out for this screening, it was that crowded.
 As usual, Marsha Hunt was a delight.
 Every time I've seen her in person she's very much been the lovely, proper lady.
 That said, I was a bit taken aback - and frankly, I loved it! - that she got a little brazen while talking about None Shall Escape director Andre De Toth.
-As suggestive as Hunt was, she was characteristically demure, polite, and adorable about it, especially if you were to compare her to Ruta Lee, who told some cheeky stories earlier!
+As suggestive as Hunt was, she was demure, polite, and adorable about it, especially if you were to compare her to Ruta Lee, who told some cheeky stories earlier!

 To be honest, after the reaction that Intruder in the Dust elicited, I was kind of disappointed in the audience reaction to None Shall Escape; I think I was expecting more of a vocal and enthusiastic response, especially as Hunt delivers two speeches that are particularly searing.
-Perhaps that's because, as opposed to Intruder in the Dust, None Shall Escape is a rarity, so much so that Eddie Muller said he wasn't even going to bother asking how many people had seen it because the number would be minuscule.
+Perhaps that's because, as opposed to Intruder in the Dust, None Shall Escape is a rarity, so much so that Eddie Muller said he wasn't even going to bother asking how many people had seen it because the number would be small.
 So maybe, as I've seen the movie three times, I was simply more aware of the content and impact it would have, while people viewing it for the first time would probably need to let it sink in, because there's definitely parts of this picture that are blunt and unexpected for a film from 1944.
-After the screening, I briefly spoke to Roger Memos, who directed the documentary Marsha Hunt's Sweet Adversity, and he told me that he finds None Shall Escape more relevant today than when he watched it in 2015.
+After the screening, I briefly spoke to Roger Memos, who directed Marsha Hunt's Sweet Adversity, and he told me that he finds None Shall Escape more relevant today than when he watched it in 2015.
 I certainly agree.
 I was also thrilled to read positive reactions on Twitter, because of all the movies in the festival, I felt most invested in seeing this one appreciated by a wide audience.

 You can't really tell from this picture, but there were a lot of people dressed up at the Roaring Twenties party.
 (Photo by Kim Luperi)